Sabiha Sultan: Wedding

 Sabiha and Şehzade Ömer Faruk, who was four years her junior, the son of Abdulmejid II, the last Caliph of the Ottoman Caliphate and Şehsuvar Kadın, were in love with each other.
 Initially the marriage was rejected because between the descendants of Abdülmecid I (as Mehmed VI) and those of Abdulaziz (as Şehzade Ömer Faruk) there was no friendship due to Abdulaziz's violent death. Şehsuvar Hanım, the prince's mother, called on Nazikeda, and succeeded in convincing her.

 The marriage took place on 29 April 1920, in the pavilion of the sacred relics at the Topkapı Palace.
 The marriage was performed by Şeyhülislam Hayrizade Ibrahim Efendi.
 Sabiha Sultan's deputy was Başkatip Ali Fuad Bey, and Ömer Faruk's deputy was Ömer Yaver Pasha.
 The wedding reception took place at the Yıldız Palace.

 In May 1920, ten days after their wedding, Sabiha and Faruk moved to the mansion of Rumelihisarı.
 In October of the same year, her father bought two houses for his daughters in Nişantaşı.
+He gave one house to Ulviye Sultan, and the other to Sabiha.
 The mansions were known as the Twin Palaces.
-He gave one house to Ulviye Sultan, and the other to Sabiha.
 Sabiha and Faruk decided to live in Nişantaşı during the winter and in Rumelihisarı during the summer.